-As of June 30, 2016, the Company had \$78 million in cash and cash equivalents compared with \$112.7 million at December 31, 2015.
-On July 8, 2016, pursuant to the Plan, the Company notified PharmAthene (the "Notification") of its intention to satisfy PharmAthene's claim by payment in full in cash (see option (i) of the Plan in Note 1 for a description).
-As part of the Notification, the Company paid PharmAthene \$20 million, which has been applied against the amount owed to PharmAthene, and is otherwise nonrefundable.
-On July 21, 2016, the Company received \$32.6 million from BARDA as a result of the BARDA Contract Modification (see Note 3 for a detailed discussion of the BARDA Contract Modification).
-This amount was in accounts receivable at June 30, 2016.
-Additionally, in July 2016, the Company invoiced BARDA \$21.3 million for the product delivery of TPOXXTM courses to the Strategic Stockpile; and on August 2, 2016 the Company invoiced BARDA \$20.5 million for meeting a milestone.
-Furthermore, on July 20, 2016, a joint motion was filed by the Company and PharmAthene with the Bankruptcy Court in which the Company and PharmAthene propose to further extend the Final Treatment Date (for the PharmAthene claim) to November 30, 2016, provided that the Company will make a \$100 million payment to PharmAthene by October 19, 2016.
-The \$100 million payment would be applied to amounts owed to PharmAthene.
-A Bankruptcy Court hearing on this motion is scheduled for August 15, 2016.
+As of September 30, 2016, the Company had \$20.5 million in cash and cash equivalents compared with \$112.7 million at December 31, 2015.
+As discussed herein, the Company used cash to satisfy, in part, the PharmAthene Judgment and received cash in connection with the BARDA Contract.
+In July 2016, the Company paid PharmAthene \$20 million, which has been applied against the amount owed to PharmAthene, and is otherwise nonrefundable.
+Also in July 2016, the Company received \$32.6 million from BARDA as a result of the BARDA Contract Modification (see Note 3 for a detailed discussion of the BARDA Contract Modification).
+In August 2016 the Company received \$21.3 million from BARDA for the product delivery of TPOXX® courses to the Strategic Stockpile and \$20.5 million from BARDA for meeting a milestone (see Note 3 for a detailed discussion of the BARDA Contract Modification).
+In September 2016, the Company paid \$90 million against the PharmAthene liability.
+In October 2016, the Company received \$36.8 million from BARDA for the product delivery of TPOXX® courses to the Strategic Stockpile (this amount was recorded in accounts receivable at September 30, 2016).
+Also in October 2016, the Company paid another \$10 million against the PharmAthene liability.

-There can be no assurance that cash on hand, cash generated from the BARDA contract and other operations, cash generated from asset sales or financings, and other available funds will be sufficient to satisfy the PharmAthene liability, which represents a liability of \$204 million as of June 30, 2016.
-The PharmAthene liability, combined with the uncertainty attendant to the exact manner in which PharmAthene's claim will be treated under the Plan, raise substantial doubt about the Company's ability to continue as a going concern.
-On June 6, 2016, the Company filed with the SEC a Registration Statement, on Form S-1, seeking to register shares of common stock to be issued if and when the Company launches a rights offering (an "Equity Rights Offering").
-As stated in such Registration Statement, completion of an Equity Rights Offering would be conditioned upon the closing of a debt issuance ("Debt Issuance") and closing of both the Equity Rights Offering and the Debt Issuance would be conditioned on the Company having sufficient cash (after the consummation of the Equity Rights Offering and Debt Issuance) to fully pay the PharmAthene claim.
-There can be no assurance that the Company will be able to finalize either the aforementioned Equity Rights Offering or Debt Issuance, on satisfactory terms or at all.
-In addition, there can be no assurance that the Company will be able to satisfy the PharmAthene claim with, or without, the use of an Equity Rights Offering or Debt Issuance (other than through the cancellation of all of the currently outstanding shares of the Company and the granting of new shares to PharmAthene, representing all of the equity of the Company, as provided for under the Plan).
+There can be no assurance that cash on hand, cash generated from the BARDA contract and other operations, cash generated from asset sales or financings, and other available funds will be sufficient to satisfy the PharmAthene liability, which represents a liability of \$93.7 million as of September 30, 2016.
+The PharmAthene liability, combined with the uncertainty attendant to the impact of the Rights Offering and Term Loan, raise substantial doubt about the Company's ability to continue as a going concern.
+On October 21, 2016, the Company commenced the Rights Offering for \$35.3 million of gross proceeds.
+As stated in the prospectus for the Rights Offering, completion of the Rights Offering is conditioned upon the closing of a debt financing such as the Term Loan and, in turn, closing of both the Rights Offering and the Term Loan is conditioned on the Company having sufficient cash (after the consummation of the Rights Offering and Term Loan) to fully pay the PharmAthene claim and, in the case of the Term Loan, having at least \$15 million of cash and equivalents subsequent to the full payment of the PharmAthene claim.
+There can be no assurance that the Company will be able to finalize either the aforementioned Rights Offering or Term Loan, on satisfactory terms or at all.
+In addition, there can be no assurance that the Company will be able to satisfy the PharmAthene claim with, or without, the use of the Rights Offering or Term Loan (other than through the cancellation of all of the currently outstanding shares of the Company and the granting of new shares to PharmAthene, representing all of the equity of the Company, as provided for under the Plan).